codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 # Roles and permissions for organizations

-By default, Codacy assigns each organization member a permission level corresponding to that member's role on your Git provider.
-To update a member's permission level on Codacy, update that member's role directly on your Git provider.
-When next logging in to Codacy, the member is assigned the corresponding new permission level.
+By default, Codacy assigns each organization member a role corresponding to that member's role on your Git provider.
+To update a member's role on Codacy, update that member's role directly on your Git provider.
+When next logging in to Codacy, the member is assigned the new role.

-You can grant additional permissions to any organization member by assigning that member the [Organization Manager role](#the-organization-manager-role).

 To review the permissions granted by each role, see the tables for each Git provider: